Mountain biking and cycling

 Fishing

-We also have 750 miles of coastline with lots of spots to fish from the shore.
-During the summer months, small boat charters are available for brilliant days out for all the family too.
+And don't forgoet those 750 miles of coastline with lots of spots to fish from the shore.
+During the summer months, small boat trips and charters are available for brilliant days out for all the family too.

 Fishing in Cardiff Bay.